Blog

 REDUCE STRESS

-When there’s stress in your life it can disturb your overall happiness, comfort, and your body’s capacity to recover.
-For example, when you workout, stress can really have a negative effect on your body.
+Reduce the stress in your life, it can disturb your overall happiness, comfort, and your body’s capacity to recover.
+For example, when you workout, stress can really hurt your body.
 Take important steps to reduce your stress levels so you can bounce back sooner.

 MUSCLE RECOVERY FROM DEEP SLEEP

-There are numerous studies that have been conducted on the importance of sleep and what happens when individuals don’t get enough.
+Numerous studies have been conducted on the importance of sleep and what happens when individuals don’t get enough.

 Research concludes that getting sufficient sleep benefits the following: